Application Process

 In a multistep process the candidates most suitable for the program will be selected.
 The entire process is accompanied by the Institute's Equal Opportunities Officers (EQOs) to ensure a fair and unbiased procedure.

 The 1st step – preselection – will be mainly carried out by the IMPRS Coordinator.
 Applications are checked for completeness and general match to the program.
 In a second step, each pre-selected application is evaluated according to pre-defined criteria by three IMPRS faculty members.
 Based on the evaluations of the faculty, candidates are ranked.
-Shortlisted candidates will then be invited for the admission interviews (travel expenses covered by IMPRS).
-During this event applicants will have the opportunity to get to know the IMPRS on Cognitive NeuroImaging and its participating Institutions via presentations and guided lab tours.
+Shortlisted candidates will then be invited for the admission interviews (virtual).
+During this event applicants will have the opportunity to get to know the IMPRS on Cognitive NeuroImaging and its participating Institutions via presentations and virtual guided lab tours.
+In the evening of day 1, there will be a virtual social gathering, with IMPRS faculty of all participating institutions, current IMPRS students, and the applicants.

 Candidates will be interviewed module-wise, usually by the panel their preferred supervisors belong to.
 Applicants are asked to give a 10-minute presentation, which will be followed by 15 minutes of discussion with the panel.
 The candidate’s previous research training, experiences, and research interests will be discussed.
 Each interview panel will rank and grade its candidates.